krux02/opengl-sandbox/README.md

 correct me, if I am wrong but as far as I know the highest Version of OpenGL usable on Mac OS is 4.1.
-That version is from 2010, and since then a lot of problems have been resolved and extensions have been released, to make the live of developers easier.
+That version is from 2010, and since then a lot of problems have been resolved and extensions have been released, to make the live of developers easier, just not for people of Apple computers.

 I will not try to put some dirty hacks into this project to make it work on Mac OS, it would greatly reduce the readability of the code,